 ... press play below to get an insider's view into what our retreats are like:

 Here at Arctic Hive, we have three 12x12 cabins to keep you cozy warm during your stay with us — there are mountain views in every direction, and plenty of windows to see the wild landscape and the northern lights!
-Each cabin will be home to two retreat attendees — there is a twin bed on the main floor, and a double bed in the loft.
 All cabins are off-grid, heated with Swedish Nordic oil stoves that keep the space warm and cozy , with solar/battery powered lighting with inverter batteries for charging small devices.
-There is no cell phone reception from the cabins — although we do have access to 3G cell service in the Igloo for short check-ins and phone calls to family if needed!
-Although social media check-ins and quick phone calls are totally fine, we just don't want anyone planning on having sufficient internet for heavy-internet related tasks!
+There is no cell phone reception from the cabins — although we do have access to a cell booster for short check-ins and phone calls to family if needed!
+Although social media check-ins and quick phone calls are totally fine, we just don't want anyone planning on having sufficient internet for heavy-internet related tasks.

-Depending on the amount of sunlight, you'll have the opportunity to charge small devices via generator or solar power (such as your phone if you use it as a camera).
+You'll have the opportunity to charge small devices via generator or solar power (such as your insulin pump, phone or camera).
 It wouldn't be wise to bring larger electronics like computers, as they draw so much power from the small battery banks.
 The cabins are located just a short walk up the hill from the Igloo.
 There is one composting outhouse that's cleaned and attended to daily — along with a few designated "facility trees" in the woods.
 If you're inexperienced with either of these methods, our team will assure you're up to speed upon arrival!

 Ready to sign up?